hiuchida/exam/en/default-layout-settings.md

 The composition of an initial display page can be changed according to a user's role information.
 An default layout sets up to each role.
 If it is not necessary to change an default layout using a role and you use the same default layout by all the users, open the edit display of `defaultRole`.
-For details, refer to 5 Constitution of a Command
+For details, refer to <a href="#command_bar">5 The Constitution of Command Bar</a>.
-Bar.

 The followings are the composition of a role list, and explanation about theoperation method.